Learning a Decentralized Medium Access Control Protocol for Shared Message Transmission: Problem Formulation

 where \(P(\cdot)\) denotes a probability.
 We can then get the expected probability of successful transmission according to the law of total probability as

 where $\mathbb{E}[\cdot]$ is the expectation, and formulate an optimization problem to maximize the probability of successful transmission by finding the optimal joint strategy $\mathbf{\Psi}^*$ as

-referred to as the problem of shared messages' transmission.
+referred to as the problem of shared message transmission.
+We emphasize that while the performance metric $\xi$ and the objective function in \eqref{eq:optim} are evaluated from a system-wide perspective, the generation of the transmission moves $\mathbf{X}$ is fundamentally decentralized.
+The joint strategy $\mathbf{\Psi}$ explicitly factors into independent local strategies $\Phi_{l,n}$, meaning nodes execute their transmission decisions without explicit coordination or state-sharing.
+This theoretical separation of a global objective and local decision-making naturally motivates the \ac{CTDE} framework proposed in Section \ref{sec:learning}.
 In Section \ref{sec:th_find}, we conduct theoretical analysis to provide interpretations for problem \eqref{eq:optim} and its optimal solution.
-In Section \ref{sec:learning}, we develop a decentralized learning-based method to solve problem \eqref{eq:optim} and leverage online learning that adapts our method to dynamic wireless scenarios.
+In Section \ref{sec:learning}, we develop a \ac{CTDE}-based method to solve problem \eqref{eq:optim} and leverage online learning that adapts our method to dynamic wireless scenarios.
 In Section \ref{sec:numerical_results}, we evaluate the proposed method in extensive numerical experiments to show superior performance.